jaydeelew/CompareAI/docs/getting-started/ENVIRONMENT_SETUP.md

 # Environment Setup Guide

-This guide explains how to configure environment variables for CompareAI, covering both backend and frontend setup.
+This guide explains how to configure environment variables for CompareIntel, covering both backend and frontend setup.

 **Quick Start:** Copy the example files and fill in your values:
 ```bash